 The lump sum option provides greater financial flexibility to the recipient and can open you up to a greater number of investment strategies as you make your way through retirement.
 If you like the idea of monthly income but want to remain in control of how the funds are invested, you could elect the lump sum and use a portion of the proceeds to purchase an investment vehicle that offers a lifetime income stream.
 The lump sum option can also be beneficial in the event large, unplanned expenses arise such as a needed home repair or a medical emergency.

 Qualified pensions taken as lump sums also have the benefit of being tax deferred if they are rolled into an IRA.
 In most cases, the recipient will roll the qualified lump sum payment into an IRA, so taxes on the money won’t be due until the money is taken out as taxable income.
-Keep in mind once you turn age 72 ( age 70½ if you reached 70½ prior to Jan.
-1, 2020), the IRS will require you to take taxable Required Minimum Distributions from qualified accounts.
+Keep in mind, once you turn age 72 ( age 70½ if you reached 70½ prior to Jan.
+1, 2020), the IRS will require you to take taxable Required Minimum Distributions (RMDs) from qualified accounts.
 It should also be noted the Coronavirus Aid Relief and Economic Security Act (CARES Act), signed into law on March 27, 2020 suspended RMDs for 2020.

 If there are funds left over following the recipient’s death, the money can be passed on to other heirs.
 For individuals who want to build a financial legacy and leave something to their children or grandchildren, the lump sum may be the more appropriate option.
 Individuals in poor health or with a shortened life expectancy may also want to consider choosing the lump sum option since it will likely take many years of monthly annuity payments to produce the same income as the larger lump sum distribution.